event-sourcery/event-sourcery/README.md

 # Todo List #

 1. All commands are logged.
-2. Commands / events get unique ids.
+2. Commands / events get unique IDs.
 3. All the other stuff

 # Installation #